Base32 Encoder/Decoder

 ⚙️ How This Base32 Encoder/Decoder Works

 This comprehensive Base32 tool provides bidirectional conversion with support for multiple Base32 variants.
-It handles both text and binary data with intelligent processing for large files, offering real-time validation and multiple formatting options.
+It handles both text and binary data, offering multiple formatting options and flexible output configurations.

 🚀 Core Features: